Anabolic steroids: abusing drugs for a bulky body

-Other terms and common street names for anabolic steroids include gym candy, Arnolds, roids, pumpers, weight trainers, stackers, and juice, DEA confirms.
+Other terms and common street names for anabolic steroids include gym candy, Arnolds, roids, pumpers, weight trainers, stackers, and juice, an article on steroids from the DEA confirms.

 As mentioned above, these steroids are also called anabolic-androgenic steroids where “anabolic” stands for muscle building and androgenic refers to enhanced male sex characteristics.